 Well organised and carefully maintained premises are safer from fire.
-The likelihood of fire breaking out is lessened and should fire occur it can be more readily controlled.
+The likelihood of a fire breaking out is lessened and should a fire occur it can be more readily controlled.
 This check list will help management and their fire safety staff to assess their standard of housekeeping.

 Please ignore any questions that do not apply to your premises but if the answer to any of the remaining questions is NO then action should be taken to put matters right.

 - Flammable Liquids

 - Space Heating and Lighting